-- Contact your academic adviser, instructors, and Student One Stop.
+- Contact your academic adviser, instructors, and One Stop Student Services.

 - Taking incompletes and finishing your course work at a later time may be a better option than withdrawing for some students.
-You may wish to discuss this option with your instructors, adviser, and Student One Stop.
+You may wish to discuss this option with your instructors, adviser, and One Stop Student Services.

-- Speak to a Student One Stop Counselor.
+- Speak to a One Stop Student Services Counselor.

 - You may be required to repay all or a portion of your financial aid which can include grants, scholarships, employment, and/or loans.
 If you are transferring to another institution, you may need to cancel future financial aid at Morris before your new school can award your financial aid.
-For more information, visit Student One Stop.
+For more information, visit One Stop Student Services.